-For the WVFZ as a whole, the eight earthquakes for which timing data exist yield interevent recurrence intervals ranging from 200 to 7000 yr, and mean recurrence over different time periods ranging from 500 to 2400 yr (table 7).
+For the WVFZ as a whole, the eight surface-faulting earthquakes for which timing data exist yield inter-event recurrence intervals ranging from 200 to 7000 yr and mean recurrence over different time periods ranging from 500 to 2400 yr (table 7).
 Previously, mean recurrence estimates for the WVFZ calculated from individual earthquake timing data ranged from 2000 to 3600 yr (Hylland and others, 2014).
 The shorter recurrence intervals reported in this study result from the addition of the two most recent Taylorsville-fault earthquakes (AE1 and AE2) to the WVFZ earthquake chronology.
+Although we present recurrence data for the WVFZ as a whole, we reiterate that the WVFZ is a distributed fault system comprising numerous individual strands, and that substantial gaps likely remain in the earthquake chronology.
+Nevertheless, the limited paleoseismic data currently available do not support a model of synchronous ruptures on the various individual strands of the fault zone, but rather suggest movement of different strands of the fault zone during WVFZ surface-faulting earthquake events.